 Catherine co-founded DRB in 2014.
 She has long represented the firm’s core clients in their real estate transactions, development work and corporate governance matters.

 Catherine works closely with her clients throughout the life cycle of real estate investments and developments across the capital stack (equity and debt) and in nearly every asset class.
-She is involved from nascent structuring through capitalization, design and pre-development, development, financing, leasing, management and disposition, relishing the opportunity and challenge of stewarding her clients’ most complex projects over the course of their lifespan.
+She is involved from nascent structuring through capitalization, design and pre-development, development, financing, leasing, management and disposition.

 A significant portion of Catherine’s practice centers on construction and development, including structuring, contracting and risk management critical to prudent investment in and successful delivery of complex multi-phase and mixed-use development projects.

 Catherine also focuses on corporate governance, compliance, policy and regulatory issues.
 She was appointed acting Chief Compliance Officer of the firm’s core investment advisor client on an interim basis from mid-2017 to mid-2018 until a new CCO was engaged, reporting to the client’s Board of Directors in that role.